joinly-ai/joinly/README.md

 ```

 # :technologist: Run an external client
-Run an own client outside the container and connect it to the joinly MCP server.
+In Quickstart, we ran the Docker Container directly as a client using `--client`.
+But we can also run it as a server and connect to it from outside the container.
+Here, we run an own client that implements the agent logic and connect it to the joinly MCP server.
   - Prerequisites: do the [Quickstart](#zap-quickstart), [install uv](https://github.com/astral-sh/uv), and open two terminals

-Start the joinly server in the first terminal.
+Start the joinly server in the first terminal (note, we are not using `--client` here and forward port `8000`):
 ```bash
 docker run --env-file .env -p 8000:8000 ghcr.io/joinly-ai/joinly:main -v
 ```
-Start the example client in the second terminal window.
+While the server is running, start the example client in the second terminal window to connect to it and join a meeting:

 ```bash
 uv run examples/client_example.py --mcp-url http://127.0.0.1:8000/mcp/ <MeetingUrl>